michaelmangelsdorf/myth/spec.md

     0xC6: AS	Take A into SOR
     0xC7: AP	Take A into POR
     0xC8: AD	Take A into D
-    0xC9: AU	Take A as 8-bit signed number and add it to 16-bit pointer B:O
+    0xC9: AW	Take A as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xCA: AJ	Take A as page offset and store it into PC - always
-    0xCB: AW	Take A as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xCB: AH	Take A as page offset and store it into PC - if A is not equal to zero
-    0xCC: AH	Take A as page offset and store it into PC - if A is not equal to zero
+    0xCC: AZ	Take A as page offset and store it into PC - if A is equal to zero
-    0xCD: AZ	Take A as page offset and store it into PC - if A is equal to zero
+    0xCD: AN	Take A as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xCE: AN	Take A as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xCE: AR	Take A as page-index, load the index into R, set PC to 80h
     0xCF: AC	Take A as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L

-    0xD0: ER	Take E into R
+    0xD0: EU	Take E as 8-bit signed number and add it to 16-bit pointer B:O
-    0xD1: EM	Take E into mem[B:O]
+    0xD1: EM	Take E into M[B:O]
     0xD2: EB	Take E into B
     0xD3: EO	Take E into O
     0xD4: EA	Take E into A